un-def/ptl/README.md

 ptl is a [pip-tools](https://pip-tools.readthedocs.io/) wrapper for [multi-layered requirements](https://pip-tools.readthedocs.io/en/stable/#workflow-for-layered-requirements).
 There is already a project with the similar goal — [pip-compile-multi](https://pip-compile-multi.readthedocs.io) — but ptl has some key differences:

 * It is much, much simpler.
-All it does is find requirements input files (`*.in`), generate intermediate input files (`*.ptl.in`) with all references include transitive ones, and call `pip-compile` in topological order.
+All it does is find requirements input files (`*.in`), generate intermediate input files with all references include transitive ones, and call `pip-compile` in topological order.
 * It is supposed to be unopinionated — it doesn't have any options applied to the `pip-compile` command by default.
 Configure pip-tools as you wish.
 * It has no dependencies, including pip-tools.
 Bring your own tools.
 * It supports not only pip-tools, but also [uv](https://github.com/astral-sh/uv), or any other compatible tool.